Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium Quantum Sensing: Second Order Quantum Phase Transition

 \subsection{Bosonic many-body probes}

 Apart from Fermionic systems, there are also Bosonic many-body quantum systems, e.g., interacting Bosonic atoms in a lattice, which are canonically described by the Bose-Hubbard Hamiltonian as

-where $b_{i} (b_{i}^{\dagger})$-s are the \emph{Bosonic} annihilation (creation) operators and $n_{i}{=}b_{i}^{\dagger} b_{i}$ is the number operator at site-$i$.
-The Bose-Hubbard can be implemented by placing cold atoms in Harmonic oscillator traps \citep{jaksch1998cold,jaksch2005cold,lewenstein2007ultracold}.
-At $T=0$, the phase diagram consists of a Mott insulating phase ($t \ll U$) and a Superfluid phase ($t\gg U$).
+where $\hat{b}_{i} (\hat{b}_{i}^{\dagger})$-s are the \emph{Bosonic} annihilation (creation) operators, $\hat{n}_{i}{=}\hat{b}_{i}^{\dagger} \hat{b}_{i}$ is the number operator at site $i$, and $J, U, \mu$ are the hopping, onsite interaction, and chemical potential paremeters, respectively.
+The Bose-Hubbard model can be implemented by loading cold bosonic atoms in Harmonic oscillator traps~\citep{jaksch1998cold,jaksch2005cold,lewenstein2007ultracold}.
+At zero temperature, the phase diagram consists of a Mott insulating phase ($J \ll U$) and a Superfluid phase ($J \gg U$).
 The quantum phase transition between these phases from the Mott insulator phase to the Superfluid phase involves the spontaneous breaking of the $U(1)$ symmetry of the Bose-Hubbard Hamiltonian.
 Quantum sensing in these atomic systems combines the theoretical formalism of photon-interfermometry based metrology with reasonable ease of producing quantum states and robustness against particle loss.
-Considering a single-mode description of the resulting interacting BEC, where atom-atom interactions are described by a non-linear correction to the Harmonic trap potential, Gross \emph{et al} obtained the first experimental demonstration of quantum-enhanced metrology in cold Bosonic atoms.
-Dunningham \emph{et al} proposed the use of number-correlated squeezed BEC states \citep{dunningham2002interferometry}, which are more robust to particle loss than NOON states.
-Another scheme by Dunningham and Burnett suggested that one can recreate the action of a (multiport) beam-splitter in an interferometer by simply tweaking the potential barrier between sites, thus enabling quantum-enhanced sensitivity \citep{dunningham2004sub,cooper2009scheme}.
-Heisenberg-limited quantum analogs of inertial guidance systems, also known as \emph{atomic gyroscopes}, have been proposed in optical ring lattices \citep{cooper2010entanglement}.
+Considering a single-mode description of the resulting interacting BEC, where atom-atom interactions are described by a non-linear correction to the Harmonic trap potential, Gross \emph{et al} obtained the first experimental demonstration of quantum-enhanced metrology in cold Bosonic atoms~\cite{gross2010nonlinear}.
+Dunningham \emph{et al} proposed the use of number-correlated squeezed BEC states~\citep{dunningham2002interferometry}, which are more robust to particle loss than $N00N$ states.
+Another scheme by Dunningham and Burnett suggested that one can recreate the action of a (multiport) beam-splitter in an interferometer by simply tweaking the potential barrier between sites, thus enabling quantum-enhanced sensitivity~\citep{dunningham2004sub,cooper2009scheme}.
+Heisenberg-limited quantum analogs of inertial guidance systems, also known as \emph{atomic gyroscopes}, have been proposed in optical ring lattices~\citep{cooper2010entanglement}.
+A multiconfigurational Hartree type self-consistent theoretical method for calculation of quantum metrological quantities for interacting trapped Bosonic systems has also been proposed~\cite{baak2024self} .
+Precision estimation of chemical potential has also been studied in Bosonic quantum gases~\cite{marzolino2013precision}.
 While strictly not many-body systems, criticalities associated with superradiant phase transitions engineered in optical cavities with Rabi or Jaynes-Cummings type interactions have also received renewed attention for the possibility of quantum-enhanced sensing ~\cite{garbe2020critical}.
 Moreover, effect of engineering anisotropies between coupling strengths of rotating wave and counter-rotating atom-cavity interactions of such models have also been studied in detail~\cite{wang2016the,Zhu2023criticality}.